trickbooter/trickbooter.github.io/content/post/2016-11-12-spark-gradle.md

 ### Using the code

 Grab the code from [Github](https://github.com/trickbooter/spark-gradle).
-Although I have included the Gradle idea and eclipse plugins, I have only tested this on my usual Development tool of IntelliJ (idea).
-This
+Although I have included the Gradle idea and eclipse plugins, I have only tested this on my usual Development tool of [IntelliJ](https://www.jetbrains.com/idea/).

 1. Open IntelliJ
 2. Select Import Project